PhilaNgcamu/create-react-app/IntroducingJSX/README.md

 - Sometimes we may want to nest components like this: `<ParentComponent><ChildComponent /></ParentComponent>`.
 Reference: [intro.jsx](intro.jsx).

 - NOTE: The purpose of JSX is to combine JavaScript knowledge with content on the web at the same time!

+<h1>Conditional Rendering</h1>

+The components need to display different things depending on different conditions by using conditional operators and if statements.